centminmod/xenforo-online-safety-act-uk-template/readme.md

 | 16.
 Foreign interference offence                      | 1a.
 Social media services, 1b.
 Messaging services, 1e.
 Discussion forums and chat rooms, 3a.
 User profiles, 3a.
 Fake user profile, 3b.
 Anonymous user profiles or users without accounts, 4a.
 User connections, 4b.
 User groups, 5c.
 Encrypted messaging, 5e.
 Posting images or videos, 5g.
 Re-posting or forwarding content, 7b.
 Hyperlinking and 8.
 Content recommender systems.                                                                                                                                                                                                                |
 | 17.
 Animal cruelty                                     | 1a.
 Social media services, 1b.
 Messaging services, 4b.
 Group messaging, 5a.
 Livestreaming, 5d.
 Commenting on content and 5e.
 Posting images or videos.                                                                                                                                                                                                                                                                                                                                                                                                                                        |

-8. Children's Access and Risk Assessment (if applicable)
+## 8. Children's Access and Risk Assessment (if applicable)

-* **Children's Access Assessment:** Based on our forum's topic [Forum Topic], the nature of our content, and using Ofcom's guidance on conducting children's access assessments, we have assessed that [children are likely/are not likely] to access our forum.
-This assessment involved considering factors such as the likely user base, the presentation of the service, and the types of functionalities offered by our forum.
-We have documented the reasons for this conclusion, and we will review this assessment at least annually, or more frequently if there are significant changes to our forum or Ofcom's guidance.

-* **Children's Risk Assessment (if applicable):** Because [children are likely to access our forum], we have conducted a children's risk assessment, as required by the OSA.
-This assessment considered the types of harm that children might experience on our forum and the potential impact on them, based on our understanding of the OSA, Ofcom's guidance, and the categories of "Primary Priority Content" and "Priority Content."
-We have also considered any design or operational features of our forum that could increase or decrease the risk of harm to children.
+Our approach to protecting children involves three interconnected assessments ([details](https://www.ofcom.org.uk/online-safety/protecting-children/age-checks-to-protect-children-online/)):

+1. Children's Access Assessment: Determining whether children are likely to access our forum
+2. Children's Risk Assessment: If children are likely to access our forum, assessing potential risks
+3. Age Assurance Assessment: Evaluating and implementing appropriate age verification measures

 * **Our assessment has identified** [List key risks to children, if any].
 We have prioritized these risks based on their severity, likelihood, and potential impact, using Ofcom's guidance on children's risk assessments.

 * **Mitigation Measures (if applicable):** To protect children, we have implemented the following measures: [List measures, e.g., We do not implement age verification checks due to cost prohibitions, we rely on user reports and proactive scanning as detailed in section 6, specific community guidelines for child safety].
 We have based these measures on our risk assessment and Ofcom's codes of practice related to the protection of children.

 * **Disclaimer:** These measures are extremely limited by our resources and may not be fully effective in preventing children from accessing or encountering harmful content.
 We cannot guarantee the same level of protection as larger platforms with dedicated resources and technology for age assurance and content moderation.
 We will regularly review these measures, subject to resource availability, and update them as needed based on our assessments and Ofcom's guidance.

+### 8.1 **Children's Access Assessment:**

+Based on our forum's topic [Forum Topic], the nature of our content, and using Ofcom's guidance on conducting children's access assessments, we have assessed that [children are likely/are not likely] to access our forum.
+This assessment involved considering factors such as the likely user base, the presentation of the service, and the types of functionalities offered by our forum.
+We have documented the reasons for this conclusion, and we will review this assessment at least annually, or more frequently if there are significant changes to our forum or Ofcom's guidance.

+### 8.2 **Children's Risk Assessment (if applicable):**

+Because [children are likely to access our forum], we have conducted a children's risk assessment, as required by the OSA.
+This assessment considered the types of harm that children might experience on our forum and the potential impact on them, based on our understanding of the OSA, Ofcom's guidance, and the categories of "Primary Priority Content" and "Priority Content."
+We have also considered any design or operational features of our forum that could increase or decrease the risk of harm to children.

+### 8.3 **Age Assurance Assessment (if applicable):**

+Based on our children's access assessment and the nature of our content, we have determined that [choose one]:

+    * Our forum requires age assurance measures because [explain reasoning]
+    * Our forum does not require age assurance measures because [explain reasoning]

+### 8.3.1 Compliance Timeline:

+Our forum will implement all required age assurance measures by [July 2025](https://www.ofcom.org.uk/online-safety/protecting-children/age-checks-to-protect-children-online/), following this timeline:

+* Q1 2025: Selection and testing of age assurance methods
+* Q2 2025: Technical implementation and staff training
+* Q3 2025: Full deployment and compliance monitoring

+### 8.3.2 Our Age Assurance Approach:

+We have selected the following methods based on our risk assessment, technical capabilities, and resource constraints:

+Primary Method: [Choose from approved methods, such as:]
+* Digital identity verification through approved third-party providers
+* Email-based age estimation
+* Photo ID matching

+Backup Method: [Secondary verification if primary fails]

+These methods have been chosen because they:
+* Meet Ofcom's criteria for being highly effective
+* Balance user privacy with child protection
+* Can be implemented within our resource constraints
+* Provide appropriate fallback options

+We explicitly do not rely on:
+* Self-declaration of age
+* Payment methods that don't verify age
+* Basic checkbox confirmations

+### 8.3.3 Technical Implementation:

+Our age verification system operates as follows:

+1. Initial Access Protocol
+* New users encounter age verification before accessing any restricted content
+* Existing users will be required to complete verification upon their next login
+* No restricted content is visible during the verification process

+2. Verification Process
+* Users are clearly informed about the verification requirement
+* Multiple verification options are provided where possible
+* Clear instructions guide users through each step
+* Privacy implications are explicitly stated

+3. Data Handling
+* Age verification data is stored securely
+* Only minimum necessary information is retained
+* Regular data review and deletion protocols are in place

+4. Failed Verification Handling
+* Users who fail verification receive clear explanations
+* Appeal process is available for false negatives
+* Alternative verification methods are offered where appropriate

+### 8.3.4 Privacy and User Experience Considerations:

+Our age verification implementation prioritizes:

+* Data Minimization: Collecting only essential information
+* User Privacy: Implementing appropriate security measures
+* Transparency: Clear communication about data usage
+* Accessibility: Ensuring verification methods work for all valid users
+* User Choice: Offering multiple verification options where possible

+### 8.3.5 Documentation and Review Process:

+We maintain comprehensive records of:
+* Age verification implementation decisions
+* Technical specifications and configurations
+* Staff training materials and completion records
+* Regular effectiveness reviews
+* Incident reports and resolution details

+Quarterly reviews assess:
+* Verification system effectiveness
+* User feedback and complaints
+* Technical performance metrics
+* Privacy impact assessments
+* Compliance with current regulations

 ## 9. Freedom of Expression, Privacy, and Encryption